DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 >
 > 2. **Gateway API (Recommended for Advanced Features):** Uses the [Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview) which provides more advanced routing capabilities, better session affinity management, and is the future direction for Kubernetes networking.
 See our tutorial [Deploying IBM Operational Decision Manager with Application Gateway for Containers (AGC) supporting Gateway API on Azure AKS](README-GATEWAY.md).
 >
-> 3. **AKS Ingress Controller (Deprecated):** Our tutorial [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Azure AKS](README-NGINX.md) is deprecated and will be removed in the coming months.
+> 3. **AKS Ingress Controller** (**Deprecated** due to [Ingress NGINX Retirement](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement)): Our tutorial [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Azure AKS](README-NGINX.md) is deprecated and will be removed in the coming months.
 Please use AKS Load Balancer or AKS Gateway API instead.

 The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).